NordicSemiconductor/asset-tracker-cloud-docs/README.rst

 Vision
 ******

-The *Asset Tracker Example* aims to provide a concrete end-to-end example for an ultra-low power cellular IoT product in the asset tracker space, namely a *Cat Tracker*.
+The *Asset Tracker Cloud Example* aims to provide a concrete end-to-end example for an ultra-low power cellular IoT product in the asset tracker space, namely a *Cat Tracker*.

 .. figure:: ./docs/logo-with-text.png
-   :alt: Asset Tracker Example: Cat Tracker IoT example
+   :alt: Asset Tracker Cloud Example: Cat Tracker IoT example

-The *Asset Tracker Example* enables the developers to set up a real world IoT solution using the respective cloud provider and adapt the example firmware and software quickly for a specific use case.
+The *Asset Tracker Cloud Example* enables the developers to set up a real world IoT solution using the respective cloud provider and adapt the example firmware and software quickly for a specific use case.
-The *Asset Tracker Example* aims to provide answers and recommend best practices to the following questions:
+The *Asset Tracker Cloud Example* aims to provide answers and recommend best practices to the following questions:

 * How can you connect Nordic's cellular IoT chips to your cloud provider?
 * How do devices send data into the cloud?*